 - 6. Other professional licenses

-1. Who regulates lawyer licenses in Colorado
+1. Who regulates licenses

 Colorado’s Office of Attorney Regulation Counsel oversees attorney admission and discipline.
 The Office is located at: